NolanKnievel/Nextflix/user_stories.md

 *Exception: Adding a movie that does not exist/has not come out yet* If a user tries to add a movie that does not exist or has not come out yet, the site will give back an error and prompt the user to try again with a movie that has come out already.

+*Exception: Exceeding the character limit for a review* If a user writes a review over the set character limit, the site will prevent the user from submitting and notify the user to shorten their review to meet the limit.

+*Exception: Writing a review with inappropriate/offensive language* If a user writes a review that contains offensive language, thee site will block the submission and prompt the user to change their review.

+*Exception: Too many failed log-in attempts*
+If a user fails to log-in after a set amount of attempts, the site should notify the user email accordingly and display a CAPTCHA to prevent unauthorized users from accessing other accounts.